michaelsboost/WebDGap/README.md

 Want to contribute?
 Great!

-*As of April 13th 2018 WebDGap is no longer an active project.
+*As of October 19th 2019 WebDGap is no longer an active project.
 All updates as of that date and on are solely contributor based implementations.*

 You can submit a pull request or simply share the project :)